Fidelity National Information Services Inc. (FIS) Shares Down Despite Recent Market Volatility

-Fidelity National Information Services Inc. (NYSE: FIS)’s stock price has decreased by -0.17 compared to its previous closing price of 51.64.
-However, the company has seen a 3.47% increase in its stock price over the last five trading sessions.
+Fidelity National Information Services Inc. (NYSE: FIS)’s stock price has decreased by -2.54 compared to its previous closing price of 51.27.
+However, the company has seen a fall of -4.18% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/14/23 that FIS’s Worldpay Spinoff Is Jumbled by Tough Outlook

 Is It Worth Investing in Fidelity National Information Services Inc. (NYSE: FIS) Right Now?

-, and the 36-month beta value for FIS is at 0.86.
-Analysts have varying views on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 15 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for FIS is 0.86.
+There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 2 rating it as “overweight,” 15 rating it as “hold,” and 1 rating it as “sell.”

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio